Simphony to QuickBooks Integration via Shogo: Methods, Setup and Key Considerations

 General Settings screen with Itemized Sales Receipt selected and Symphony Daily Sales set as the customer for QuickBooks syncing.

-1. Created a new customer in QuickBooks and Configured it.
+1. Created a new customer in QuickBooks and configured it.

 General Settings screen with Itemized Sales Receipt selected and customer set to Simphoney Itemized Sales Receipts for QuickBooks sync.